LondonTrustMedia/cs_training/_teams/index.md

 Training encompases a lot, but the general gist is to make sure that we know what we're talking about.
 Once we know we're on the ball, we can produce materials that are accurate and clearly convey the required info for everyone to do their jobs.
 This includes general technical knowledge, specific account/billing flowcharts, other forms of documentation, and running training/coaching classes as appropriate.

+## Overview

+T1 is our front-line support, and raises issues to T2 when appropriate.
+T2 is our second-line support and raises specific problems with the app or our service to QA when appropriate.
+QA tests our app and issues brought to them, raising them to the developers and managers where appropriate.

+Training doesn't work inside the standard realm of support and escalation.
+Instead, the training team develops materials that help our T1, T2 and QA teams get more familiar with our apps/network and provides appropriate training/coaching.

+On the left you should see links to each team which goes more in-depth into how each team works, who they report to, and similar.
+If you have any questions or concerns, reach out to your manager so we can resolve them and figure out how to better explain how we work!